Michse017/STEM-Vocacional-WebApp/RUN.md

 - E2E_ADMIN_CODE, E2E_ADMIN_PASSWORD to unskip the admin E2E

 Tests use real HTTP calls and do not import Flask/SQLAlchemy directly.

 ---

+## ML integration quick notes

+- Example model provided: a simple scikit‑learn binary classifier (joblib) is included as a template.
+Replace the artifact and adjust `metadata_json.ml_binding` via the Admin Wizard or manually.
+- Default runtime is scikit‑learn.
+Torch is optional; if not installed, inference is safely skipped with a reason.
+- Artifacts are looked up by path; if the relative path is missing, the loader also searches `models/` and `backend/models/` by filename.

+---